Building a RISC-V simulator in Rust - Part 1

 I ran the same Coremark binary on

-Spike using time
+Spike using time to measure

 execution time, this gave a wall clock time of 8.852 vs 5.376 for rrs-cli (this